-‘ I Share Your Sentiments About Punks And Bullies’ Robert De Niro Pays Tribute To Meryl Streep’s Golden Globe Speech
+Robert De Niro Pays Tribute To Meryl Streep’s Golden Globe Speech — ‘I Share Your Sentiments About Punks And Bullies’

 — Dan Rather (@DanRather) January 9, 2017

-The future president of the United States had taken to Twitter to respond to the criticism from the actress, calling the three time Academy-Award winner “one of the overrated actresses in Hollywood” as well as a “Hillary flunky who lost big.”
+The future president of the United States had taken to Twitter to respond to the criticism from the actress, calling the three-time Academy-Award winner “one of the overrated actresses in Hollywood” as well as a “Hillary flunky who lost big.”
 Surprisingly, in 2015 Mr. Trump had called Meryl Streep one of his favorite actresses.
 The billionaire businessman had been asked if there was any Hollywood actress that he liked and he had named the Get Ready for Ricki actress, adding that “Meryl Streep is excellent, she’s a fine person.”

 Many of Streep’s contemporaries have shut down Trump’s statements bashing Streep who has received the nod for a record 19 Oscar nominations as well as a record 30 Golden Globes nominations.
 The Death Becomes Her star has even been hailed as “the best actress of her generation,” leading many celebrities to wonder how Trump arrived at his assessment that the 67-year-old actress was simply all hype.